ardariusstudios-lab/Liberalia-Photobooth-for-Wan-GP/README.md

 # 📸 Liberalia Photobooth — WanGP Plugin
+Update Annoying Dead Button removed at last sorry for the wait

 A plugin for [WanGP](https://github.com/deepbeepmeep/Wan2GP) that adds a dedicated **Photobooth** tab, letting you load generated videos, snap high-quality frames, and send them directly to the Generator as reference images.